 Initial offers for RTL's M6 stake due Friday after failed TF1 deal -source

-BERLIN/FRANKFURT, Sept 22 (Reuters) - Initial offers for RTL's 48% stake in French TV channel M6 are expected by Friday after a failed tie-up with France's TF1 broadcaster, a person familiar with the matter said.
+BERLIN/FRANKFURT, Sept 22 (Reuters) - Initial offers for RTL's 48% stake in French TV channel M6 are expected by Friday after a failed tie-up with France's TF1 broadcaster, two people familiar with the matter said.

-RTL AUDK.LU and its German parent Bertelsmann BTGGg.F declined to comment on when initial offers were due for the holding in M6 MMTP.PA, whose shares were up around 5% at 13.18 euros by 1224 GMT.

 RTL has been "inundated" with expressions of interest in the M6 stake since TF1 and M6 called off their planned merger last week, its boss Thomas Rabe told the Financial Times on Thursday.